 There was drinking water, toilet, shelter and a fireplace.
 We had just enough time to set up camp and prepare dinner before the sky opened up again.
 It was only about 19:00 pm but we had no choice but to go to bed for the night.

 Sunday 31st January 2016

 The next morning I awoke to the sound of a light snow falling on to my Tarptent Notch.

-Todays hike is aprox.
-18km from Klåveröd to Klövahallar, where we had parked the cars.
-We hike through the Söderåsen forrest until we come to gravel roads before entering the forrest again.
+Today’s hike is 16.5 km from Klåveröd to Klöva Hallar, where we had parked the cars.
+We hike through the Söderåsen National Park until we come to gravel roads before entering the forest again.
 This stretch of the trail is a little boring as you are hiking on open roads on a long stretch.